 Moore Fire Department and Moore Emergency Management vehicles are also equipped with a VHF-hi band radio for use during mutual aid responses outside of the OKWIN footprint.

 When additional resources from outside of the City are ordered by the Incident Commander, the IC should identify and establish a Communications Unit Leader (COML) position within the ICS structure.
-Th
+The COML then becomes responsible for the following: